 We recommend staying in either Girona or staying at the sanctuary.
 If you want a quiet out-of-the-way place, the Sanctuary Els Àngels offers 18 basic hotel rooms and a restaurant.
 It is also a budget-friendly option.

 If you want to spend the night in Girona, you have a lot of options that range from budget to luxury, and you can explore options here.
 We recommend choosing a hotel, apartment, or hostel near the historic medieval part of the city so you can walk to all the main attractions.
 Girona is a wonderful city to explore on foot, especially in the evenings.

 On our last visit we stayed at Ciutat de Girona which was a perfect location for us but there are plenty of other options within an easy walk of the city center and historical area.

-Today we recommend exploring Figures, the town most associated with Salvador Dali.
-You may also want to make a morning stop to explore another town, such as Banyoles or Besalú, on your way from Girona to Figures.
-Salvador Dalí related stops today include a number of sites in Figures, including the Dalí Theatre and Museum, Church of San Pere, and Sant Ferran Castle.
+Today we recommend exploring Figueres, the town most associated with Salvador Dali.
+You may also want to make a morning stop to explore another town, such as Banyoles or Besalú, on your way from Girona to Figueres.
+Salvador Dalí related stops today include a number of sites in Figueres, including the Dalí Theatre and Museum, Church of San Pere, and Sant Ferran Castle.

 What to do?